parnedo/bananas/README.md

 > pip install --no-cache-dir --no-deps -r requirements.txt

-I like to add --no-cache-dir and --no-deps because I have had bad surprises in the past with new dependencies being pulled and messing everything then execute the server that will run in http://localhost:8080
+I like to add --no-cache-dir and --no-deps because I have had bad surprises in the past with new dependencies being pulled and messing everything

+Then execute the server that will run in http://localhost:8080

 > export FLASK_ENV=development

 > python tests/test_product.py

 > python tests/test_ingredient.py

 > python app.py

 you can then use curl :